arshah18/arshah18.github.io/pages/about/biography.md

 # Biography

 {: .lead }
-I’m a computational and experimental biologist who moved steadily toward **clinical impact, program quality, and learner-centered systems**.
+I am a Computational and Experimental Biologist who moved steadily toward **Clinical Impact, Program Quality, and Learner-Centered Systems**.

 ## Path in brief
-I trained in **bioinformatics and computational biology** (MS, PhD), working across genomics and translational research.
-Over time, I found my best work sits **between teams** — connecting clinical data, research questions, and practical decision-making.
+I am trained in **Informatics, Computational and Experimental Biology** (MS, PhD), working across genomics and translational research.
+Over time, I found my best work sits **between teams**, connecting clinical data, research questions, and practical decision-making.

 That led me to the **Nebraska Lymphoma Study Group (NLSG)** at **UNMC**, where I coordinate clinical data and help turn evidence into clear, usable insights.
-In parallel, I’m pursuing an **MPH in Epidemiology** (expected 2026) to deepen my population-health lens.
+In parallel, I am pursuing an **MPH in Epidemiology** (expected 2026) to deepen my population-health lens.

 In **October 2025**, I was elected to the **College of Public Health Curriculum Committee**, where I bring a learner and program perspective to policy, evaluation, and continuous improvement.

 ## What keeps me motivated
-- **Clarity over complexity** - plain language, shared definitions, and simple visuals
+- **Clarity over complexity**: Plain Language, Shared Definitions, and Simple Visuals
-- **Equity-aware evidence** - trustworthy data used to improve outcomes
+- **Equity-aware evidence**: Trustworthy Data used to Improve Outcomes
-- **Right-sized effort** - sustainable processes that support people
+- **Right-sized effort**: Sustainable Processes that Support People
-- **Learning culture** - feedback loops and small, visible wins
+- **Learning culture**: Feedback Loops and Small, Visible Wins

 ## Where to go next
 - For roles, skills, and tools → **[Experience]({{ "/about/experience/" | relative_url }})**